 The central process of co-optimisation is the CZCAOF.
 The CZCAOF determines the total welfare maximising allocation of CZC for DAM purposes and for BCM purposes.

-Based on the CZCAOF outcome, the DAMs can be cleared and BCM bids are provided to the capacity procurement function (CPF), for determining the bids to be procured from BSPs.
+Based on the CZCAOF outcome, the DAMs can be cleared and BCM bids can be procured from BSPs.

 In the notification and settlement process, MPs are informed about their matched bids and results are published.
 TSOs inform their BSPs and settle the procured BC offers.
 NEMOs inform MPs about cleared bids.